smafira-bf3r/smafira-st/index.md

 By registering to the shared task, you agree to have your annotations released at the end of the task.
 Further, you agree that we use the participants' data, e.g., names, affiliations, e-mails, in the scope of the shared task, including future publications in a journal.
 We will not redistribute this data to others, besides for paper publication, and only after confirmation by the participants.

+A **valid submission** to the shared task should consist of the following:
+- Annotation of all articles in the top 20 for a particular reference article.
+- A short description of the system or methodology used, either directly to the task's organizers of as a participant's paper to the BioNLP Workshop.
+- By the respective deadline, the participants should submit the session URL or the annotations to the organizers, either by e-mail or using a submission system (still to be decided).

 ## Contact